 Luckily, the answer is simple.
 We’re perfectly compatible with all WooCommerce orders – and we handle the syncing of guest orders very seamlessly.

 When our integration syncs a WooCommerce order to QuickBooks Desktop that isn’t tied to a user account (which can be mapped/linked to a corresponding QuickBooks Desktop customer record in our MyWorks Sync > Map > Customers tab), it first scans QuickBooks Desktop to check if the guest customer already exists – using the email address as the key identifier.

 If the customer does exist in QuickBooks Desktop with the same email, the WooCommerce order will be synced over to that customer.
-If the customer does not exist in QuickBooks Desktop, our plugin will first create it in QuickBooks Desktop using the customer details provided in the order – and then sync the order over automatically to this new customer in QuickBooks Desktop.
+If the customer does not exist in QuickBooks Desktop, our sync will first create it in QuickBooks Desktop using the customer details provided in the order – and then sync the order over automatically to this new customer in QuickBooks Desktop.